xgenereux/xgenereux.github.io/_posts/2199-01-01-future-post.md

 On the other hand, there is a point to achieving our motivated proof.
 The questions we asked led naturally to a new proof because they were important elements in our set-up.
 Furthermore, it is not unreasonable to think that a machine would think to use these facts because it could have detected that the notion *perpendicular* has also a *geometric* tag.
 It would then know to translate the information of $-1/m_1$ into its *geometric* interpretation of reflexions.

-In the end, I feel that both notions are closely related.
-The justified versions of the proofs I looked at gave new insight on the result while their motivated analogue just provided another type of insight, just not geometric!